FortiGate

 end

-Local-in-policy is created per interface, so if one wants to create a general implicit deny rule for all interface for a particular service, source / destination address, use the interface 'ANY'.
+Local-in-policy is created per interface, so if one wants to create a general implicit deny rule for all interfaces for a particular service, source/destination address, use the interface 'ANY'.

-Note: When there is no action set manually, action will be taken as 'deny'.
+Note: When there is no action set manually, the action will be taken as 'deny'.